-- Write down the eight to 12 coding switch settings from left to right.
-When the switch is in the up position, write "on," and when a switch is in the down position, write "off".
-If a switch is set between the up and down position, write "middle". - 3.
-Enter these positions into the Universal Home Remote System as follows.
+- Write down the eight to 12 switch settings from left to right as follows: - When a switch is in the up position, write "Left." - When a switch is in the down position, write "Right." - If a switch is set between the up and down position, write "Middle."